How We Install Sun Tunnels to Ensure Your Roof Won't Leak

 Sun tunnels, like skylights, bring natural sunlight to dark areas and rooms around the house.
 However, unlike skylights, sun tunnels do not open for added ventilation.
 Sun tunnels channel sunlight from the roof through a highly reflective tubular structure.
 It delivers light to the area but does not provide the view of the sky nor the additional heat from the summer sun that comes with installing a skylight.

 What makes sun tunnels more attractive for homeowners is that adding sun tunnels costs a fraction of skylights since it is easier to install.
 It also requires less installation time, usually taking only a few hours from start to finish (for straight forward projects).
 As with any installations, it is important to ensure all steps are followed to spec to avoid leaking or damages.
+It is recommended to hire a reputable and experienced roofing company to install the sun tunnel.
 Below are the steps Nailed It Roofing follows when installing sun tunnels to prevent leaks.

 Step 1: Prepare the site where the sun tunnel will be installed